infinitered/ignite/docs/Components-Wallpaper.md

 If you find yourself overriding styles with the `style` prop a lot, you probably need a new preset for that use case.

+### Available Presets

+`stretch`: this scales the background image's width and height independently,

 ### Custom Presets

 Feel free to add your own presets by emulating the style you see with the provided presets.
-In a typical Infinite Red project, we will have a dozen or more presets that we use across the project.
+In a typical Infinite Red project, for Wallpaper we would have a couple or more presets that we use across the project.